-The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 27 February 2013 and is available on the Council website.
+The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 26 February 2014 and is available on the Council website.
 The key issues within the strategy were:

-- The Authorised Limit for 2013/14 was set at £9m.
-This is the maximum limit of external borrowings or other long-term liabilities. - The Operational Boundary was expected to be £4m.
-This is the expected level of debt and other long-term liabilities during the year. - The maximum amounts of fixed and variable interest rate exposure were set at 100% and 80% based on the Council's net debt.
-(Variable interest rate exposure indicator was amended to 150% by Council on 27 November 2013).
+- The Authorised Limit for 2014/15 was set at £9.5m.
+This is the maximum limit of external borrowings or other long-term liabilities. - The Operational Boundary was expected to be £4.5m.
+This is the expected level of debt and other long-term liabilities during the year. - The maximum amounts of fixed and variable interest rate exposure were set at £150,000 and £60,000 based on the Council's net debt.

-These policies are implemented by Financial Services.
-The Council maintains written principles for overall risk management, as well as written policies (Treasury Management Practices - TMPs) covering specific areas, such as interest rate risk, credit risk, and the investment of surplus cash.
-These TMPs are a requirement of the Code of Practice and are reviewed periodically.
+Risk management is carried out by Financial Services, under policies approved by the Council in the annual treasury management strategy.
+The Council provides written principles for overall risk management, as well as written policies (covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash).